Nuclear Radiology/Nuclear Medicine Fellowship

 The Division of Nuclear Medicine performs a wide variety of pediatric and adult nuclear medicine examinations.
 Fellows will be exposed to a diverse, interesting, and complex array of pathology, as well as to the most up-to-date nuclear medicine imaging techniques and instrumentation, including SPECT and SPECT/CT.

-The Kreitchman PET Center and Gardner PET Imaging Research Center at Columbia University Medical Center serves our patients and referring clinicians and scientists through clinical exams and research endeavors.
+The Columbia University PET Center serves patients, referring clinicians, and scientists through clinical exams and research endeavors.
 Our clinical PET service offers FDG PET/CT for both oncological and neurological indications, NaF PET/CT for prostate cancer, and Amyvid for Alzheimer’s disease.
-Fellows will obtain experience and mastery of PET/CT interpretation, imaging protocols and acquisition, and processing.
-Working collaboratively with physicians at the Irving Cancer Center, fellows are exposed to the diagnosis, staging, treatment response, and management of a broad range of cancers, from common cancers such as lung and breast to uncommon cancers such as mesothelioma, GIST, and sarcomas.
+Fellows obtain experience and mastery of PET/CT interpretation, imaging protocols and acquisition, and processing.
+Working collaboratively with physicians at the Herbert Irving Comprehensive Cancer Center, fellows are exposed to the diagnosis, staging, treatment response, and management of a broad range of cancers—from common cancers such as lung and breast to uncommon cancers such as mesothelioma, GIST, and sarcomas.

 With on-site cyclotrons, full-time staff radiochemists and radiopharmacists, and daily radiopharmaceutical productions, fellows will have the opportunity to augment their existing experience and knowledge of radiopharmaceutical production, quality control, and practical applications of radiation safety and medical health physics.